severin1992/ImageCaptionApp/README.md

 ---
 Instructions: <br>
 I can recommend to install Anaconda and create a virtual environment for trying out the web app.
 You must have Keras (2.0 or higher) installed with either the TensorFlow or Theano backend.
 You also need scikit-learn, Pandas, NumPy, and Matplotlib. <br>
-Furthermore, you will need to install the dash packages: pip install dash==0.19.0  # The core dash backend pip install dash-renderer==0.11.1  # The dash front-end pip install dash-html-components==0.8.0  # HTML components
+Furthermore, you will need to install the dash packages: <br>
+pip install dash==0.19.0  # The core dash backend pip install dash-renderer==0.11.1  # The dash front-end pip install dash-html-components==0.8.0  # HTML components